Robertoguisasola/Fact-cheking_system_NLP/README.md

     - Builds a FAISS vector index
     - Saves both the index (faiss_index.index) and document chunks (documents.pkl) in utils/

+These files were too heavy to be uploaded to github, but they were generated and can be downloaded from this Google Drive folder.
+You need to access with a UC3M mail account.
+[FAISS files](https://drive.google.com/drive/folders/1daD5Bnlu5mziWF8gHbwgWNpXloonD0vS?usp=drive_link)

 ### 4. Start the fact-checking system
 Run:
 ```